 The principle of proportionality is designed for looking at the question of the reason for any derogations and on the question of what counts as good reasons.
 Thus, the question of 'good reason' is very important as proportionality functions as a justification tool in this regard.
 But, who decides which reasons are good enough?
 For Forst, 'good reasons are not to be found in ethical principles alone, but in an evaluative space of communal values and self-understanding'.
 In this way, discourse truly articulates what belongs to the character of the community.
 For him, this means that a good reason is a substantive one and is, as such, ethical, as a citizen needs to understand himself or herself as part of a community which is internally connected to the common good.
 Forst anchors this in the idea of legitimacy.
 The main commitment would not be to democracy itself, but to the values that a community holds dear, meaning that democracy is not autonomous, but is itself ruled by communal values.
+In the idea of the community wholds dear, meaning that democracy is not autonomous, but is itself ruled by communal values.

 Notwithstanding the attractiveness of proportionality as a judicial principle, proportionality is often attacked on the grounds that it involves judicial weighing of incommensurables, and thereby erodes rights.
 Moreover, it is often accused of being far too pragmatic and thus simply too mechanical as a legal principle.
-The argument hinges on the concern that moral values cannot be adequately balanced, as the interests at stake cannot actually be weighed on any sort of scale.
-In short, critics argue that there is too much ambiguity with the pathologies of the proportionality test, and that it fails to deliver what it promises, namely, that, contrary to what some scholars argue, it increases neither transparency nor rationality, and thus has no legitimacy.
-Another critique is that often not enough information is, empirically speaking, available in the proportionality cases, which makes it difficult to rule on the facts and strike a balance.
-The principle of proportionality much like justice, is vulnerable to the critique that its political dimension means that it is not amenable to judicial review.
+The argument hinges on the concern that moral values cannot be adequately balanced, as the interests at stake cannot actually be weighed on any sort of scale.17 In short, critics argue that there is too much ambiguity with the pathologies of the proportionality test, and that it fails to deliver what it promises, namely, that, contrary to what some scholars argue, it increases neither transparency nor rationality, and thus has no legitimacy.
+Another critique is that often not enough information is, empirically speaking, available in the proportionality cases, which makes it difficult to rule on the facts and strike a balance.18 The principle of proportionality much like justice, is vulnerable to the critique that its political dimension means that it is not amenable to judicial review.